uShifty/lj-hud/README.md

 # Change Logs

 ### 1.1
+* Revised radials added more spacing
+* Separated icons from radials
+* CSS changes on money and colors
 * CSS changes on stress and parachute
 * Added dynamic armor
 * Fixed map not displaying while idle in vehicle